shipcod3/mySapAdventures/README.md

 ## Testing the web interface
 - Crawl the URLs [see discovery phase]
 - Fuzz the URLs like in the discovery phase
+- Look for common web vulnerabilities (Refer to OWASP Top 10) because there are XSS, RCE, XXE, etc. vulnerabilities in some places.

+## Attack!

 ## References